Pest Control

 The colors themselves can vary quite significantly depending on where you are located.

-Still, you could expect to find the termites themselves can be either light beige, dark brown, or even black, depending on what species you are dealing with.
+The termites can be light beige, dark brown, or black, depending on the species.

 5. Male vs. Female Flying Termites